 The case is not all that dissimilar from the common one of personal computers.
 The cost of a PC and the rate of its depreciation - and hence in our hedonistic world its "value" to the individual - is the same whether the person uses it for intensive SAS computations all hours of the day or merely for video games at the week-end.

-Annex 8: 2009 Module on Material Deprivation (guidelines and corresponding questionnaire)
+Annex 8: 2010 Module on intra-household sharing of resources (guidelines and corresponding questionnaire)